razor-x/landlubber/README.md

 ## Description

-Landlubber is a tiny wrapper around [yargs]:
+Landlubber is a tiny wrapper around [yargs].

-- Writing commands as modules.
+- Streamlines writing commands as individual ES modules modules.
-- Pretty logging with [pino] and [pino-pretty].
+- Has pretty logging with [pino] and [pino-pretty].
 - Written in TypeScript so command arguments and context are fully typed.

 [pino]: https://getpino.io/